 - Make note of school calendar and all school closures found here

 * Please note that you are not registered until we receive all of your forms & your deposit

 On the first day you and your child come to Loving Learning by 8:30am and stay together until 11:45.

 Please allow your child to explore their new environment with the comfort of having you nearby.

 You’ll return at 11:45 to pick up your child after they have felt what our morning looks like.

 You may stay with your child for a few minutes until they are settled into play, say goodbye and leave.

-Please return at 1:15pm.
+Please return by 1:00pm.
 Your child will stay for lunch and see the transition to nap.

 Food & Meals Policy

 NOTICE: Our center contains natural materials including wool, acorns, walnuts, hazelnuts, chestnuts, pine cones and many other known allergens.